 With an LRV of 46, Balanced Beige has more meat on its bones than the lighter SIMILAR version, Accessible Beige…

 Samplize peel-and-stick paint samples are more AFFORDABLE, EASIER, and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.

 - samples arrive ON YOUR DOORSTEP in 1 DAY

 - they’re more affordable than the samples pots/rollers/foam boards that are needed for traditional paint sampling

 6. SHERWIN WILLIAMS CANVAS TAN 7531

 Canvas Tan looks a bit different from the others.
 Why?
 It’s a tan.
 What’s the MAIN difference between beige and tan?
-Generally speaking, REGARDLESS of whether the colour name has ‘beige or tan’ in it, beige caters to an orange undertone, tan caters to a yellow undertone.
+Generally speaking, REGARDLESS of whether the color name has ‘beige or tan’ in it, beige caters to an orange undertone, and tan caters to a yellow undertone.

 Tans are OFTEN a bit more grounded looking, and while I wouldn’t say they’re grayed-out, many are more muted and ‘neutral’ looking compared to their popular beige counterparts (which can be open to perception, of course).

-Canvas Tan has an LRV of 64, so it sits in the light range with that lovely balanced neutral base to it.
+Canvas Tan has an LRV of 64, so it sits in the light range with that lovely balanced neutral base.

 7. SHERWIN WILLIAMS WOOL SKEIN 6148